hlovatt/tag2ver/README.md

-  * Updates the ``__version__`` attribute of all the ``py``, except ``setup.py`` (see above), and ``pyi`` file's in the current directory and sub-directories with given version (``__version__`` attributes must already exist in all files).
+  * Updates the ``__version__`` attribute of all the ``py``, except ``setup.py`` (see above), and ``pyi`` file's in the current directory and subdirectories with given version (``__version__`` attributes must already exist in all files).

   * Commits all modified files, including ``py`` and ``pyi`` files ``tag2ver`` has modified,